SAP/wdio-qmate-service/documentation/topics/actionsAndReuse.md

 - Make use of our [Reuse Methods](../../reuse/doc.md) whenever possible, to provide stability and support for future improvements and changes.

-- If you ar missing any functionality, please don't hesitate to [Contact](./contact.md) us.
+- If you are missing any functionality, please don't hesitate to [Contact](./contact.md) us.
 We will continuously improve our reuse to your needs, if possible.

 ## Namespaces
 To give a better overview of all functionalities we split them into several namespaces, starting with the UI technologies to use, followed by the category of action.